 6.5 Creedmoor Long Range Sniper Rifle

 Project On Hold – Unfortunately JAE ceased operations before the chassis could be purchased.
 All is not lost though as MDT has acquired the rights to the product line.
-Hopefully they will resurect the JAE chassis soon.
+Hopefully, they will resurrect the JAE chassis soon.

 This page is a component selection guide to aid with building a 6.5 Creedmoor Long Range Sniper Rifle similar to the one pictured on this page.
 Below is an explanation of the individual components I chose to build my rifle.
 Enjoy!

 Why a 6.5 Creedmoor Long Range Sniper Rifle?
 I am not one to jump on every next best caliber to come along.
-For my precision shooting purposes I’m well served and dedicated to .308 Winchester and 300 Winchester Magnum long range “sniper rifles”.
-This dedication to the aforementioned rifle calibers admittedly most of the time causes me not pay attention to the latest and greatest wonder calibers (sarcasm).
+For my precision shooting purposes, I’m well served and dedicated to .308 Winchester and 300 Winchester Magnum long-range “sniper rifles”.
+This dedication to the aforementioned rifle calibers admittedly most of the time causes me not to pay attention to the latest and greatest wonder calibers (sarcasm).
 That was until recently.
 Enter 6.5 Creedmoor.

 308 Winchester Versus 6.5 Creedmoor